zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 In this exercise, you have run the Data Insights tool for what may be the first time.
 Over time it's likely that Data Insights will be run repeatedly over various data sets.
 You've also seen that, because of the vast number of queries that are involved in running the Data Insights tool, it can take some time to complete searching for Insights on a new data set.
 For these reasons, it can be very useful to be able to retrieve insights that have already been run.
 You'll walk through this process now in the following steps:

 7. Return to the home page, by clicking **Database Actions**.
 8. Click the **Data Insights** card to return to the Data Insights screen.
+9. The most recent search will show up.
-9. Click the three-bar menu to the upper right to open the list of **Recent Searches**.
+10. If it does not show up, or if you want to retrieve other recent searches, you can click the three-bar menu to the upper right to open the list of **Recent Searches**.
-10. Select the appropriate search from the list that appears.
+11. Select the appropriate search from the list that appears.
 (There's only one in this example.)
 The data for this search will be retrieved.
   ![ALT text is not available for this image](images/recent-search.png)

 ### Run Insights against Tables